hereon-GEMS/Cont2SAS/README.md

 3. SAS pattern calculation
 4. effective scattering cross section calculation

-For validation, the SLD distribution of known structures can be generated and assigned for which the scatering quantities can be calculated analytically.
+For validation, the SLD distribution of known structures can be generated and assigned, for which the scatering quantities can be calculated analytically.

 As a functional test case, an exemplary MOOSE simulation is also included as `hdf` snapshots out of the Exodus file.